The countdown clock is clicking again for the Tokyo Olympics - WHIZ News

 “Obviously in the summer there might be typhoons and the heat problems,” Mori said.
 “However, this situation is the same.
 We always had those problems so we will be prepared for those issues.”

-Though the international sports federations went along with the new dates, some like the International Triathlon Union preferred the cooler spring during Japan’s cherry blossom season.
+Though the international sports federations went along with the new dates, some of them, like the International Triathlon Union, preferred the cooler spring during Japan’s cherry blossom season.
 But that was overridden by the easiest route to lining up venues.

 “We are having discussions with all the venues at the moment,” said Toshiro Muto, the CEO of the organizing committee.
 “At this point we don’t have a final decision.
 However, some problems have already become apparent.”